publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch19/m__us_usc_t19_s3105.md

         (1)

-         The President is authorized to take any of the following actions under subsection (a) of this section with respect to any priority foreign country:
+         The President is authorized to take any of the following actions under subsection (a) with respect to any priority foreign country:

             (A)